The Mighty (comics)

 The Mighty is a superhero comic book published by DC Comics.
 It was written by Peter Tomasi, Keith Champagne, and Chris Samee.
-The series follows the a special task force that aids in the efforts of the world's sole superhuman, an individual known as Alpha One.
+The series follows a special task force that aids in the efforts of the world's sole superhuman, an individual known as Alpha One.
 The series ran for twelve issues and was republished with a new cover by Dave Johnson (comics).